cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

-When reconstructing the original data item, such a reference is replaced by a data item constructed from the argument data item found in the table (argument, which might need to be recursively unpacked first) and the rump data item (rump, again possibly recursively unpacked).
+When reconstructing the original data item, such a reference is replaced by a data item constructed from the argument data item found in the table (argument, which might need to be recursively unpacked first) and the rump data item (rump, again possibly needing to be recursively unpacked).

 Separate from the tag used as a reference, a tag ("function tag") may be involved to supply a function to be used in resolving the